canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ### Be Aware of Open Core

 A solution that is built with open source software but requires the use of closed-source components should not be considered open source software for the purpose of this guide.
-The open core development model is where vendors open only portions of their software and then surround the remainder with closed-source offerings, as well as the model where a user such as Canada augments already licsened properitary software with open source software.
+The open core development model is where vendors open only portions of their software and then surround the remainder with closed-source offerings, as well as the model where a user such as Canada augments already licenced proprietary software with open source software.
 The "free" open source software versions often referred to as "community" editions are recommended first.
 See [Verify Open Source Software Ownership Or Licence](#verify-open-source-software-licence).